akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 The attribute removed will be taken in account for the completeness computing.
 Completeness will be updated next time it is executed.
 :::

-# Manage family's variants
+# Manage family variants

-A [family variant](/articles/what-about-products-variants.html#what-is-a-family-variant) allow you to define all the structure for your products with variants and create [product model](/articles/what-about-products-variants.html#what-is-a-product-model).
+A [family variant](/articles/what-about-products-variants.html#what-is-a-family-variant) allow you to define all the structure for your products with variants and create [product models](/articles/what-about-products-variants.html#what-is-a-product-model).

-The family's variants are managed in a dedicated tab `Variants` in `Settings/Families`.
+The family variants are managed in a dedicated `Variants` tab in `Settings/Families`.

-## List family's variants
+## List family variants
 1. Go to `Settings/Families`
 1. Select the family to edit in the grid and click on its line
-1. Open the tab `Variants` for the family
+1. Open the `Variants` tab for the family

 ![image](../img/dummy.png)

 ## Display a family variant
-1. In `Settings/Families`, choose a family and open the tab `Variants`
+1. In `Settings/Families`, choose a family and open the `Variants` tab
 1. Click on a family variant to display it
 1. The family variant details are displayed